Roomote vs Tickets and Process

 Tickets, docs, rotations, and triage rituals are not stupid.
 Many teams need them, especially when work is ambiguous, politically sensitive, or tightly bound up with product judgment.

-If your volume is low and the interrupt work itself is where discovery happens, more process may be enough.
+If the work itself is mostly discovery and judgment, more process may be enough.
 A small team can often absorb that load without adding another system.

 strengths

-Roomote helps when the work is repetitive and repo-grounded: first-pass investigations, bug reproduction, flaky tests, repo questions, small fixes, PR review follow-up, merge conflicts, recurring suggestions.
+Roomote helps when the work is scoped and repo-grounded: first-pass investigations, bug reproduction, flaky tests, repo questions, small fixes, PR review follow-up, merge conflicts, recurring suggestions.

 The point is not to bypass review or delete the ticket.
-The point is to stop turning every operational ask into organized interruption.
-Roomote can gather context, run the work, and hand back something concrete for the engineer who needs to review or escalate it.
+The point is to gather context, run the work, and hand back something concrete for the engineer who needs to review or escalate it.

 +